-Pilot became suspicious of Richard Russell a year before he stole airplane from Sea-Tac
+‘Airplane of opportunity’?
+Richard Russell raised pilot’s suspicions a year before Sea-Tac jet heist

 During the first encounter, Monteith said Russell “seemed unusually friendly and chatty” when he followed Monteith to the aircraft he was piloting about a year before he stole the airplane.

-“So then he asks, ‘Do you mind if I watch your flows?
+“So then he asks, ‘Do you mind if I watch your flows?’
 And at that point, I got a little hair or hackle up on my back and thought, ‘You know, there’s no reason why he would need to know how to set up this aircraft,’ ” Monteith recalled.

 The pilot said he began stalling on other tasks until other members of the flight crew showed up and Monteith finally left.